zer0relm/cs262/Lab09/README.md

         - Do this only do this after the project is complete and the course grades submitted.

+This new, baseline Monopoly DB should support the same features as the sample service used for homework 2.
+When you've confirmed that it does, you can update the code to support your project database.

-The Google Cloud application/database incur charges when active, and we have limited grant money to fund our individual assignment and team project development.
-To cut costs, you should delete legacy versions of the application, which get created every time you (re)deploy the application.
+The Google Cloud application/database incur charges when active, and we have limited grant money to fund our project development.
+To cut costs, you should delete legacy versions of the application, which are created every time you (re)deploy the application.
 You can also manually shut the system down when not in use by:

 - Disabling the AppEngine instance (Dashboard-AppEngine-Settings-Disable)
 - Stopping the SQL instance (Dashboard-SQL-Stop)

 The system can be restarted by reversing these two actions.
-Note that it takes a few minutes for the system to become fully active again.
-Note also that even a disabled project costs ~$1/day.
+Note that even a disabled project costs ~$1/day.
 Delete the cloud project entirely when the course grades are submitted.
-Of course, keep the source code in your repo so that you can rebuild if needed.
+You should, of course, keep the source code in your repo so that you can rebuild it later if needed.